AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 Note that all states of finite systems purify, but below the transition (low enough measurement rate) this will be on a timescale that is exponentially long in the system size.

 Does that sound familiar?
 We encountered a very similar phenomenology in the dynamics of chaotic fronts in PCAs where there was some probability of non-injective rules.
 It seems to me that the merging of distinct trajectories in these classical systems is closely analogous to the purification transition in quantum systems.
 The same point of view was advanced recently in [Wilsher *et al.* (2022)](https://arxiv.org/abs/2203.11303).
-Whether there is more to this remains to be seen
+Whether there is more to this remains to be seen.

 ## Acknowledgements